czirakim/F5.MCP.server/README.md

 The repo also contains an example of the Claude desktop app config file.
 Only `F5object.py` is used from the Tools folder.
 The others were used in development.

+`It is was tested with Claude Desktop app.
+The MCP server was hosted in Windows WSL.`
 ### Credits
 This was written by Mihai Cziraki